Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-Figure \ref{fig:xy-ept}(a) illustrates that the MO effect in the $y$-axis-oriented metamolecules (blue) represented by off-diagonal part of magnetic susceptibility ($\omega Z_0^{-1} (\alpha_{yx}^{\rm mm} - \alpha_{xy}^{\rm mm})/2$) is much larger than that in the $x$-axis-oriented metamolecules (red) evaluated by off-diagonal part of electric susceptibility ($\omega Z_0 (\alpha_{xy}^{\rm ee} - \alpha_{yx}^{\rm ee})/2$).
-As a result, Fig. \ref{fig:xy-ept}(b) highlights that the synthetic motion of MChPs in the $y$-axis-oriented metamolecule evaluated using $\omega (\alpha_{yx}^{\rm em} + \alpha_{xy}^{\rm me})/2$ (blue) is significantly larger than that in the $x$-axis-oriented metamolecule (red).
-Therefore, we verify that the origin of the microwave one-way transparency observed in Fig. \ref{fig:s21s12}(a) is the massive synthetic motion of MChPs in the $y$-axis-oriented MCh metamolecule.
-The large synthetic motion of MChPs are inherently independent of polarization, which is advantageous in realization of synthetic gauge fields, for example, the Lorentz force for electromagnetic waves \cite{Sawada05} in the free space as shown in Fig. S3.
+Figure \ref{fig:xy-ept}(e) illustrates that the MO effect in the $y$-axis-oriented metamolecules (blue, $\omega Z_0^{-1} (\alpha_{yx}^{\rm mm} - \alpha_{xy}^{\rm mm})/2$) is much larger than that in the $x$-axis-oriented metamolecules (red, $\omega Z_0 (\alpha_{xy}^{\rm ee} - \alpha_{yx}^{\rm ee})/2$).
+Given that the synthetic motion is a combination between MO effects and the chiral-type bianisotropy, large MO effects result in large synthetic motion of MChPs in the $y$-axis-oriented metamolecule (blue).
+This mechanism of the enhancement in the synthetic motion is applicable to natural chiral molecules \cite{Rikken1997} and multiferroic materials \cite{Kezsmarki2014,Kezsmarki2015,Toyoda2015}.

-Last but not least, Fig. \ref{fig:2dplot}(a) highlights that the synthetic motion in the upper branch of MChPs modes is significantly enhanced and one-way transparancy is obtained at a higher $\mu_{0} H_{\rm ext}$, where the MChP mode is close to the MC-MChP mode.
+We verify that the origin of the microwave one-way transparency observed in Fig. \ref{fig:s21s12}(a) is the massive synthetic motion of MChPs in the $y$-axis-oriented MCh metamolecule.
+The large synthetic motion of MChPs are inherently independent of microwave polarizations, resulting in an advantage in realization of synthetic gauge fields, for example, the Lorentz force for electromagnetic waves \cite{Sawada05} in the free space.
+Last but not least, Fig. \ref{fig:2dplot}(a) highlights that the synthetic motion in the upper branch of MChPs modes is significantly enhanced and one-way transparency is obtained at a higher $\mu_{0} H_{\rm ext}$, where the MChP mode is close to the MC-MChP mode.
 This may indicate that interaction between MChP and MC-MChP becomes much stronger via Mie resonance in the YIG magnetic meta-atom, leading to generation of a chimera quasiparticle.
-Furthermore, in natural multiferroic materials, magnons accompanied by electric polarization, so-called electromagnons, are observed \cite{Pimenov2006,Sushkov2007,Pimenov2008,Tokura2018,Iguchi2021}; nonetheless, polaritons of electromagnons are missing \cite{Chupis2007,Chupis2012}.
-The present study paves a way to generation of electromagnon polaritons using metamaterials.